Pi-hole is a free ad blocker for your entire network. Block ads and trackers before they reach your devices. Read our review here.

 How Pi-hole works

-Once Pi-hole is set up, it acts as a DNS server.
+Once 1 is set up, it acts as a DNS server.
 Whenever a device in your home (phone, PC, TV, etc.) tries to contact an ad server, Pi-hole intercepts the request and denies the connection.
 The result?
 No ads — and no invisible tracking.

 All of this happens without plugins, without browser dependency, and without affecting the user experience.